 Right..
 Back again after a weekend starting with torrential downpours on friday, sitting in with the band 'Cuts and crans' as bodhrán stuntman : )

-The saturday cleared up (thank God) and we had a good craic with lots of music and, among a…Continue
+The saturday cleared up (thank God) and we had a good craic with lots of music and, among a host of others, the…Continue

 Two of my favourite artists (Conal O'Grada and Colm Murphy) on two of my favourite instruments (Flute and Bodhrán)

 All rolled into one, and a nice set, Lord Gordon's / Kiss the maid behind the barrel lift my spirits every time i hear it.

 Added by Lars 'Larry Mór' Mott on July 27, 2011 at 14:30 — No Comments

 My sympathy goes out to all our Norwegian members here, I hope you & all your families are safe & well.